-Feng shui house and backyard sloping down can present some challenges.
-A backyard that slopes away from the house can drain your finances, health, career and other areas of your life.
+Adding feng shui to a house with a backyard that has a downward slope can present some challenges.
+A backyard that slopes away from the house can drain energy from your finances, health, career, and other areas of your life.
 When you apply a few feng shui tips, you can see drastic changes and improvements.

 Downward Sloping Backyard Is Undesirable